Asymptotic approach to singular solutions for the CR Yamabe equation: Introduction

-where~$\Sob$ is positive constant,~$2^\ast =2^\ast(Q):=2Q/(Q-2)$ stands for the Folland-Stein-Sobolev critical exponent, which depends on the {\it homogeneous dimension}~$Q:=2n+2$ associated to the group of dilations~$\{\delta_\lambda\}_{\lambda>0}$.
-The critical Sobolev inequality~\eqref{folland} has been an attractive object of study for the last decades, since it is inextricably linked to the lack of compactness of the related critical (Folland-Stein-)Sobolev embedding, and to the correspondent Euler-Lagrange equation in turn describing the important CR Yamabe problem.
-Several results in accordance with the classical critical inequality in the Euclidean framework have been proven, despite the difficulties given by the sub-Riemannian geometry of the Heisenberg framework.
-On the contrary, several (somewhat expected) results are still open for the same reasons; that is, the substantial difference with respect to the Euclidean framework in view of the complex metric structure of the Heisenberg framework as well as the presence of characteristic points in the involved domains.
+is the Folland-Stein-Sobolev critical exponent, with~$Q:=2n+2$ denoting the homogeneous dimension associated with the anisotropic dilations~$\{\delta_\lambda\}_{\lambda>0}$; see, e.~\!g.,~\eqref{def_philambda} below.

+The critical Sobolev inequality~\eqref{folland} has been an attractive object of study for the last decades, since it is inextricably linked to the lack of compactness of the related critical (Folland-Stein-)Sobolev embedding, and to the correspondent Euler-Lagrange equation in turn describing the important CR Yamabe problem~(\!\cite{JL87,Gam01}).

+For what concern the strictly related study of the optimality of~\eqref{folland}, several results in accordance with the classical critical inequality in the Euclidean framework have been proven, despite the difficulties given by the sub-Riemannian geometry of the Heisenberg group~$\h$.
+On the contrary, several (somewhat expected) results are still open for the same reason; that is, the substantial difference with respect to the Euclidean framework in view of the complex non-commutative structure.
 The literature is too wide to attempt any comprehensive treatment in a single paper.
-We refer the interested readers to the very important papers~\cite{JL88,GL92,LU98,GV00,CU01}, the recent book~\cite{IV11}, and the references therein.
+We refer the interested readers to the very important papers~\cite{JL88,GL92,LU98,GV00,CU01,Loi05}, the recent book~\cite{IV11}, and the references therein.

-In the present paper, we are interesting into investigating some of the effects of the lack of compactness in the critical Sobolev embedding~\eqref{folland}, by analyzing the asymptotic behavior of a natural subcritical approximation.
+In the present paper, we are interested into investigating some of the effects of the lack of compactness in the critical Sobolev embedding~\eqref{folland}, by analyzing the asymptotic behavior of the natural subcritical approximation of the Sobolev quotient.

 Consider the following maximization problem,